-The City enjoys strong partnerships with a diverse group of animal welfare agencies, including over 200 local animal rescue groups.
+The city enjoys strong partnerships with a diverse group of animal welfare agencies, including more than 100 local animal rescue groups.
 Efforts have been made to enhance these partnerships and provide incentives for rescue groups to make our shelter a desired partner.
 Part of these efforts include providing spay/neuter, vaccinations, and microchip services at no cost for every animal taken from our shelter by a rescue group.

 Much has been accomplished, but there is much more to do.
-Our efforts to date have resulted in a significant increase in our shelter live release rate from 35 percent in 2009 to a high of 66 percent in December 2011 and 60 percent in January 2012.
-Healthy, adoptable animals are now finding new homes; however, we continue to strive to work with the next tier of shelter animal that has illness, injury or temperament issues that are potentially manageable or treatable with additional time and resources.
+Our efforts to date have resulted in a significant increase in our shelter live release rate from 30 percent in 2009 to a high of 72.76 percent in November 2014 and a sustained average rate of 66.89 percent for the past year.
+Healthy, adoptable animals are now finding new homes; however, we continue to strive to save more shelter animals with illness, injury or temperament issues that are potentially manageable or treatable with additional time and resources.

-Download the position paper for a detailed overview of the City’s plan to increase live outcomes with accomplishments to date specific to each objective.
+Below is a detailed overview of the city’s ongoing plan to increase live outcomes with accomplishments to date specific to each objective.